 - International users must set their keyboard to US101 or the inputs won't match up.

-HOW TO TEST: Extract the .jar file from the Zip file, and open the .jar file with Java.
+HOW TO TEST: Extract the .jar file from the Zip file, and open the .jar file with Java (be sure not to open the .jar file with your extraction program).
 Run the test in Mode 1 to see the pictured X-Arcade™ respond to your button presses and joystick movements.
 Test up/down/left/right on both joysticks, and test every button one at a time.
-Tankstick/Trackball

 TANKSTICK/TRACKBALL NOTE: 2x connections are required for the Tankstick to fully work (the electronics for both connections are completely separate inside the controller and either or both can be connected independently of the other):